Become a VITA or TCE Volunteer

 Many major cities have coalitions of VITA sites that operate out of the same organization or a group of organizations to provide sites throughout a metro area.
 You can normally find them through internet searches, but to help aid in your search, here is a list of a few of the big city VITA coalitions:

-If you are stuck finding the best site near you feel free to contact Meg Newman (Megan.Newman@americanbar.org) at the Tax Section and she will try to connect you!
+If you are stuck finding the best site near you feel free to contact Meg Newman or DeMarcus Freeman at the Tax Section and they will try to connect you!

 Starting a VITA Site